NoA-Ignite-dk/eslint-config/README.md

 ## Development

-Install all necessary development dependencies by running `npm install --dev`
+Install all necessary development dependencies by running `pnpm install`

+## Release

+To release a new version, run `pnpm release` and follow the instructions.